Chart Color Schemes

 Health outcomes in Mareeba are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Mareeba's health indicators show below-average results with common health conditions slightly more prevalent than average across both younger and older age groups.
-The area has a very low rate of private health cover at approximately 47% (around 5,920 people), compared to the national average of 55.3%.
+Mareeba's health indicators show below-average results, with common health conditions slightly more prevalent than average across both younger and older age groups.
+Private health cover is very low, at approximately 47% of Mareeba's total population (~5,920 people), compared to the national average of 55.3%.

-The most common medical conditions are arthritis and mental health issues, affecting 8.5% and 6.6% of residents respectively.
-About 69.3% of residents claim to be completely clear of medical ailments, slightly higher than the Rest of Qld's 67.5%.
-Mareeba has 21.9% of residents aged 65 and over (around 2,773 people), which is lower than the Rest of Qld's 25.1%.
-Health outcomes among seniors in Mareeba are above average, performing better than the general population in health metrics.
+The most common medical conditions are arthritis (8.5%) and mental health issues (6.6%).
+About 69.3% of residents report being completely clear of medical ailments, compared to 67.5% in Rest of Qld.
+Mareeba has 21.9% of residents aged 65 and over (2,773 people), lower than the 25.1% in Rest of Qld.
+Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health